google/mobly-bundled-snippets/README.md

-Mobly Bundled Snippets is a set of Snippets to allow Mobly tests to control Android devices by exposing a simplified verison of the public Android API suitable for testing.
+Mobly Bundled Snippets is a set of Snippets to allow Mobly tests to control Android devices by exposing a simplified version of the public Android API suitable for testing.

 We are adding more APIs as we go.
 If you have specific needs for certain groups